xiaobitipao/ibm-sso/README.md

 ## Sample

 There is a full sample in the `sample` directory that can be run directly.
-You can start from the sample to learn how to use ibm-sso.
+You can start from the sample to learn how to use `ibm-sso`.

 ## Deploy project(memo for developer)